This post contains affiliate links. If you make a purchase through one of these links, noted with an *,

 There are so many different things that hold people back.
 Some keep us from starting, others keep us from progressing.
 It’s not only important to figure out what these thoughts are that

-You might already have an idea of what a few of those might be for you after just thinking it over for a few minutes.
+You might already have an idea of what a few might be for you.
 If you don’t, that’s okay.
 Think

 Some possible reasons you are struggling: